auth0/Lock-Facebook.iOS/README.md

 ## Usage

-Just create a new instance of `A0FacebookAuthenticator`
+Just create a new instance of `A0FacebookAuthenticator` for the default permission `public_profile`

 ```objc
 A0FacebookAuthenticator *facebook = [A0FacebookAuthenticator newAuthenticationWithDefaultPermissions];